Andre-lab/evodock/README.md

 python ./scripts/af_to_evodock.py --path <folder containing all AFM predictions> --symmetry <Symmetry type to model = I/O/T> --ensemble GlobalFromMultimer --out_dir < Output directory for the ensemble >
 ```

-This will create a `data` and `pdbs` folder (see the **Setting up an EvoDOCK ensemble from AlphaFold outputs** section).
+This will create a `data` and `pdbs` folder (see the [Setting up an EvoDOCK ensemble from AlphaFold outputs](#setting-up-an-evodock-ensemble-from-alphafold-outputs) section).

 3. **Setting up the config file**:

 For running global assembly you need the `data/*_x_trans.csv` file and the `pdbs/up` or `pdbs/down` directories produced by `af_to_evodock.py `.
 The `data/*_x_trans.csv` file must be parsed to the `xtrans_file` option in the config file.
 If predicting the assembly with knowledge of the correct orientation (up or down) one can use the corresponding `pdbs/up` or `pdbs/down` directory as the ensemble and setting `allow_flip=false`.
 If predicting the assembly wihtout this knowledge, use either `pdbs/up` or `pdbs/down` directory as the ensemble and setting `allow_flip=true`.
 With `allow_flip=true` it does not matter which directory is chosen.

 9 different symmetry files are available depending on which AFM predictions are being done and which target symmetry type you wish to model.
-Refer to the table below and and parse the correct symmetry file to `symdef_file` option in the config file.
+Refer to the table below and and parse the correct symmetry file to the `symdef_file` option in the config file.

 | Symmetry to model | AFM oligomer prediction | Symmetry file |
 |---|---|---|